Catuslugi: Territory

+Bronze coins with the name VIIRICIVS, found mostly at Vendeuil-Caply in the territory of the Bellovaci, have been attributed without certainty to the pagus of the Catuslugi.

 The Catuslugi dwelled in the modern region of Normandy, near the coast of the Channel, around present-day Incheville and Eu.
 Their territory was located between that of the Ambiani and Caletes.
 The Catuslugi were probably a pagus of the larger Ambiani during the Roman period, since they were too small to form their own civitas.

 Settlements

 The name of a town, Briga (Gaulish: 'mount, hill'; modern Bois L'Abbé), appears on an inscription from the early 3rd century AD.
 Briga has been erected in the late 1st c.
 BC on a plateau overlooking the Channel coast, in an upright position between the valley of the Bresle river in the north (where modern Eu is located), and the valley of Saint-Pierre-en-Val in the south.

 The site appears to have been abandoned at the end of the 3rd century AD, perhaps around 280-290.
 The departure from the city may have been planned by its inhabitants, who left in a short lapse of time after what archaeologist Étienne Mantel has interpreted as a ritual of deconsecration followed by the closure of the public monuments.

 The settlement of Augum (Eu), founded in the nearby valley, became to new chief town.
 Incheville was also a central oppidum of the Catuslugi.